-If they do not comply with the notice then we can arrange for contractors to remove the waste.
+If they do not comply with the notice we can arrange for contractors to remove the waste.
 We will then recover the cost of the work plus an administration fee from the person or persons who we served the notice on.

 How to report waste on public land

-Contact Streetscene Services if you find fly-tipping
+Contact Streetscene Services to report fly-tipping